 Colt enjoys preparing and supporting new hires for their direct care role as well as keeping emails and print jobs flowing.
 Colt has many years of direct care and supervisorial experience with wilderness and residential therapy, and holds a Bachelors of Arts in Recreation Administration.
 In his free time, Colt enjoys hiking, trail running and rock climbing with his wife and two daughters.

 Jeremiah is a graduate of UNC Chapel Hill with a degree in Exercise and Sport Science & Minor in History.
 He started his work career at Duke University eventually becoming a Physical Education Professor.
 After 5 years, Jeremiah moved back to Hendersonville to start a new path teaching and instructing students to utilize their mental & physical well-being to find a better self.
+He is ACSM Personal Training Certified and AFAA Group Fitness Certified.
 In his spare time, Jeremiah enjoys hiking to waterfalls with his dog, spending time with his family, and experiencing the plethora of food in western NC.